tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 3. The type of inference of the output images that is to be conducted.
 Enter 1 for voxel-wise/uncorrected inference, 2 for voxel-wise/FDR-corrected, 3 for voxel-wise/FWE-corrected, or 4 for cluster-wise/FWE-corrected inference.
 3. The sign of the effects that are to be inferred.
 Enter 1 for positive effects or -1 for negative effects.

-Depending on what type of inference is entered as input, the *run_non_parametric_2nd_level_inference* method creates one or more output NIFTI images that detail the filtered output of the inference model.
+Depending on what type of inference is entered as input, the *run_snpm_inference* method creates one or more output NIFTI images that detail the filtered output of the inference model.
 The names of these output files always start with SnPM_filtered_, followed hy what test is performed at what (p-)threshold, and the sign of the effect (e.g., SnPM_output_dir > **SnPM_filtered_voxel_wise_uncorrected_0_001_negative.nii**).
-Also, a pop-up table in [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) will appear that details the inference of the results.
-This table may be saved as a PDF in the SnPM output directory.
+Also, a pop-up table will appear that details the inference of the results, which is saved as a PDF in the SnPM output directory.

 *Tim Varkevisser*